cpietsch/vikus-viewer-script/README.md

 This will create a data folder for the textures (1024 and 4096) as well as a sprites folder for the spritesheets inside the current folder.
 You can also define an output folder via the output flag: `--output /path/to/output`

+If your source images are in multiple formats or have multiple file extensions you can use a [glob primer](https://www.npmjs.com/package/glob#glob-primer) like this: `vikus-viewer-script "/path/to/your/images/*.+(jpg|jpeg|png)"`

 You are now finished in preparing the textures and spritesheets!

 Copy the folder 1024, 4096 and sprites inside data into your /data folder of your [vikus-viewer](https://github.com/cpietsch/vikus-viewer) instance.
 After a successful run you can delete the tmp folder.